arunb7/RAGVerse/README.md

 > **_NOTE:_**

 -   To use Amazon Bedrock, you must request access to models before they are available for use.
 Refer to [Model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) in the Amazon Bedrock User Guide for more details.
--   You can also test the UI project locally by deploying the API endpoints and the rest of the infrastructure.
-To do so, follow either of the below two options and then refer [Deployment Dashboard](source/ui-deployment/README.md) and [Chat UI](source/ui-chat/README.md) project for details.

 ## AK : TODO : Detailed deployment procedure
  - For integrating Amazon Bedrock Knowledge base with Pinecone vector store